Wilfred/difftastic/README.md

 ## Recent News

-With R7RS support, a single `|` can no longer appears in the middle of an identifier.
+* With R7RS support, a single `|` can no longer appears in the middle of an identifier.

-The nodes `directive` no longer contain sub nodes `symbol`.
+* The nodes `directive` no longer contain sub nodes `symbol`.
 Now it's a single node.
+* some extensions added, see below

 ## Status